 Whilst our history goes back over 500 years, our menus are a little more up-to-date!
 If you're looking for something quick and tasty like our famous fish and chips, you’ll find tempting pub grub downstairs in the bar, or on our heated riverside deck.

-We are unable to take table reservations at this time.
+We are unable to take table reservations except for our festive menu.

 We look forward to seeing you soon.